 Air-Dry Faux Leather

 Never place faux leather in a tumble dryer.
 Hang jackets inside out on a sturdy hanger and allow them to drip dry.
 Skirts and pants can either be hung or dried flat on absorbent towels.
 Drying can take up to 24 hours.
 Turn items frequently that are dried flat.
 To speed drying time, wipe down the garment with a soft, absorbent microfiber cloth.

 Condition With Oil

 When the garment is dry, use a tiny amount of baby, olive, or coconut oil on a soft cloth to condition the faux leather.
-This will keep the faux leather supple to prevent cracking and peeling and helps remove wrinkles.
+This will keep the faux leather supple and prevent cracking and peeling, and helps remove wrinkles.